 SPOT4YOU Therapist BiosFor a more in-depth look at SPOT4YOU's Occupational Therapists and Speech Pathologists.

-- Bachelor of Speech Pathology, University of Queensland
+- Bachelor of Speech Pathology (Honours) - Southern Cross University

 Brooke Selby (OT-NSW)